 Forest regeneration is always part of sustainable forest management, and we require environmental values to be considered in all forestry measures.
 We always regenerate forests after felling, and Metsä Group uses domestic tree species and seedlings in forest regeneration.

-The diversity of forest nature is also protected in many ways.
-Forest certification, for one thing, requires a certain quantity of retention trees to be left in a felling area to provide habitats for species which need dead and decaying wood.
-Decaying trees and valuable habitats are left during felling.
-Sustainably managed Finnish forests are indeed a perfect example of the many uses of forests.
-Forests provide us with wood and many other gifts of nature as well as opportunities for recreation.
+We also protect the diversity of forest nature in many ways.
+For example, certified forests require retention trees to be left in the felling area to provide habitats for species that need dead and decaying wood.
+And we also leave decaying trees and valuable habitats in place during felling.
+Finnish forests are a perfect example of sustainable forest management, and they provide us with wood and many other natural gifts, as well as wonderful opportunities for recreation.